Parents Ask: What Should We Look for in an Evaluation for Autism?

 Your feedback session and written report should not stop with your child’s diagnosis.
 It should also lay out the next steps in your journey.
 If your child receives an ASD diagnosis, for example, the report should include comprehensive recommendations for the therapists and/or teachers who will be a part of the intervention program.

 Unfortunately, autism clinics with highly trained diagnostic teams aren’t available in every community.
 You may need to consult with your primary care physician for a recommendation in your area.
 As part of its mission, the AS-ATN is working to share best practices for autism diagnosis and care with doctors and other healthcare providers across North America.

-As mentioned, you can also search for local diagnostic services through this website’s resource guide.
+As mentioned, you can also search for local diagnostic services through the Autism Speaks Resource Guide.
 If you’d like personal help, please don’t hesitate to call the Autism Speaks Autism Response Team at 888-228-4762 (en Español 888-772-9050) or email email@example.com.

 While you’re waiting

 Finally, while you’re waiting for your child's evaluation, you may want to download Autism Speaks First Concern to Action Tool Kit.
 (Follow the link for a free download.)
 Also see, "Five Things to Do While Waiting for an Autism Evaluation."